aphiria/aphiria/README.md

 PHP has all sorts of idiosyncracies with parsing HTTP requests.
 For example, form input requests are parsed into `$_POST` for POST requests, but must be manually parsed from the `php://input` stream for any other request methods.
 Similarly, uploaded files in POST requests are available in the `$_FILES` superglobal, but uploaded files in PUT requests must be manually parsed from the `php://input` stream.

-To work around these issues, Opulence requires the following setting in either a _.user.ini_ or your main _php.ini_:
+To work around these issues, Opulence requires the following setting in either a <a href="http://php.net/manual/en/configuration.file.per-user.php" target="_blank">_.user.ini_</a> or your main _php.ini_:

 ```
 enable_post_data_reading = 0